 Thursday – Sunday 10am-5pm.
 Open long weekends and by appointment

 A visit to Millthorpe just isn’t complete without the Tomolly experience!
 This little secret is as cherished as the rare finds that are savoured here.
-Sound, scent and vision complete the ambience while you complete your treasure hunt.
+Sound, scent, and vision complete the ambiance while you complete your treasure hunt.
 Tomolly.
 Proving that good things come in all packages.

 The Wood Blinds Factory